Frederick William Koko Mingi VIII of Nembe: Akassa raid

 Koko fled to Etiema, a remote village in the hinterland, where he died in 1898 in a suspected suicide.
 The next year, the charter of the Royal Niger Company was revoked, an act seen as partly a consequence of the short war with Koko, and with effect from 1 January 1900 the Company sold all its possessions and concessions in Africa to the British government for £865,000.

-In popular culture
+Popular culture

 In his book for children Doctor Dolittle's Post Office (1923), Hugh Lofting created the West African kingdom of Fantippo, ruled over by a king named Koko.
 Before his encounters with Dolittle, the fictional King Koko had sometimes made war on others and had sold some of his prisoners as slaves.
-The main stated purpose of the British in the Anglo-Aro War of 1901–1902 was to suppress the slave trade still being carried on by some African states in what is now Nigeria.